Main article: Music in Russia in the XVIII century

 1785: Russian oratorios "Lord, call to you" and "Have mercy on me, God"

-Sarti composed in St. Petersburg, by order of Count Potemkin, in 1785 the oratorio "Lord, Appeals to You" (aka "May God Rise" and the so-called "Russian Oratorio") for soloists, 2 choirs and orchestra, including a horn orchestra.
+In 1785, the composer composed, by order of Count Potemkin, the oratorio "Lord, Appeals to You" (aka "May God Rise" and the so-called "Russian Oratorio") for soloists, 2 choirs and orchestra, including a horn orchestra.
 The oratorio consists of three passages selected by Potemkin himself, taken from the Good Friday liturgy, Psalm 67 - May God resurrect - and Psalm 150.

 The recording of the work was made by the Bratislava Symphony Orchestra and the Prague Philharmonic Choir in 1992 during a concert in Perugia, in St. Augustine's Church.
+The horn orchestra was wittily replaced by an organ.
 Conductor Vaclav Smetacek.

 1787: Transfer to service to Potemkin